Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-3-ec2/hol-42-nat-gateway/hol-42.md

-# Private Subnet and Bastion Host - HOL-40
+# Private Subnet with NAT Gateway - HOL-42

 ### Description

-This template demonstrates the use of a Bastion Host.
+This template extends HOL-40 which demonstrates the use of a Bastion host.

-A Bastion host is an EC2 instance in a Public Subnet which is used to access another EC2 instance in a Private subnet in the same VPC.
-The EC2 instance in the private subnet cannot be directly accessed from outside of the VPC.
+Here to make the EC2 instance in the private subnet to have internet access through the use of an NAT Gateway.
+This provides a one-directional traffic for only outbound requests for the private instance.

 ### Operation